-All dentists, dental prosthetists, dental therapists, oral health therapists and dental hygienists can apply to participate in the Scheme.
+All dentists, dental prosthetists, dental therapists, oral health therapists and dental hygienists can apply to participate in the Oral Health Fee for Service Scheme (Scheme).
 All practitioners must only provide dental services within their scope of practice.

 Dental therapists, oral health therapists and dental hygienists applying to participate on the Scheme must outline their scope of practice in the online administration system when registering.
 They must have an established referral pathway with a dentist who is registered on the Scheme within the same practice to ensure that patients requiring treatment outside of their scope of practice can be treated promptly.